Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Orthopedic dog beds are made of memory foam, designed to be soft and plushy to relieve pressure and sore joints.
 These calming dog beds are beneficial for elderly dogs that may be experiencing arthritis or chronic pain since they provide a comfortable place to rest and experience a reprieve from their pain.

 A Self-warming dog bed is another option you can try.
 These beds generate their own warmth and can be extremely helpful for dogs that become distressed when they are cold, causing an increase in anxiety.
-If your dog knows that he can easily warm up in his bed, those feelings of anxiety can be much easier to deal with.
+If your dog knows that they can easily warm up in their bed, those feelings of anxiety can be much easier to deal with.

 A donut-style dog bed is a perfect fit for a small-breed dog.
 These calming dog beds are made of plush material that surrounds your curled-up dog.
-They are designed to remind dogs of the sensation of cuddling close with their mother and fellow litter members.
+They are designed to remind dogs of the sensation of cuddling.

 The cave-style dog bed is a great choice for dogs that like to burrow when anxious.
-They provide a pocket for your dog to burrow into when he is distressed, similar to how you might hide under the covers when stressed.
+They provide a pocket for your dog to burrow into when they are distressed, similar to how you might hide under the covers when stressed.

 Where Is It Used?

-Often, calming dog beds are used for dogs that experience anxiety.
+While there are no scientific studies to back these claims often, calming dog beds are used for dogs that experience anxiety.
 This can include general feelings of fear or feelings of distress that are specific to a situation or environment.
-For instance, if your dog suffers from separation anxiety, a calming dog bed may be a helpful way for him to settle down and take a nap while you are away at work.
+Anecdotal evidence suggests that if a dog suffers from separation anxiety, a calming dog bed may be a helpful way to increase the likelihood of them settling down and taking a nap while the owner is away.

-As mentioned before, a calming dog bed is not the sole solution to your dog’s anxiety.
+Again, this is not a scientifically proven approach, and the trend is more based on anecdotal reports, however, it is unlikely that a calming dog bed would be the sole solution to a dog’s anxiety.
 Calming dog beds are often used in addition to behavioral training, medication (if prescribed by a veterinarian), and other calming products.

 dog lying in dog bed with blanket